 Mindfulness-Based Cognitive Therapy has its roots in the far East, from ancient Buddhist practice; but you don't have to be a Buddhist or even have any beliefs to practice being Mindful.
 Mindfulness helps you to stay in the present moment and to accept yourself for who you are without criticism or judgment.
 Our minds can be filled with so much worry or anxious thinking or perhaps we feel stuck in the past, beating ourselves up with what could have been or what we should have done.
 You may find that you are really battling with your thoughts, or trying to push them away.
 In the end, this can make us feel much worse.
 It's as if our mind really does have a mind of its own.
 Before we know it, we can be left feeling so down, upset or angry, without truly understanding how we got to feel this way.
 Using a Cognitive Mindfulness approach you can learn ways to become mindful in your own life, from practicing different meditations and breath techniques, to learning more about the way that you think and feel.
 You will discover that you can slow your mind down and give yourself the chance to step aside from these loops of thinking.
 In doing so you give yourself the space to think about things differently and act differently too.
 Mindfulness can help not just emotional difficulties but also with physical problems too.

-I am the founder of Therapy at Promise and I offer therapy with Face to Face appointments, Skype, Phone or with Secure instant messaging.
+I am the founder of Therapy at Promise and I offer therapy with Face to Face appointments, Skype or with Phone.

 Training, qualifications & experience